Slowdeb/Tryhackme/Rocket.md

 ![image](https://user-images.githubusercontent.com/76821053/128169403-64dc9355-e60d-4295-9253-90d44a36fb38.png)

-Success, since /bin/bash is disguised has .x2-lock binary in the /tmp directory we can just run it referencing -p for persistence and escalate our privileges!!
+Success, since /bin/bash is disguised has .x2-lock binary in the /tmp directory we can just run it specifying -p for persistence and escalate our privileges!!

 ![image](https://user-images.githubusercontent.com/76821053/128169452-21c87c60-5956-41e1-81e1-6de400799c04.png)